-A Nonprofit Organization Recipient must complete an annual Single Audit pursuant to the Uniform Administrative Requirements (2 C.F.R. § 200.500) if it expends \$1 million or more in Federal awards in its fiscal year or such other dollar threshold established by OMB pursuant to 2 C.F.R. § 200.500.
+A Nonprofit Organization Recipient must complete an annual Single Audit pursuant to the Uniform Administrative Requirements (2 CFR § 200.500) if it expends \$1 million or more in Federal awards in its fiscal year or such other dollar threshold established by OMB pursuant to 2 CFR § 200.500.
 If a Single Audit is required, it must be submitted electronically to the Federal Audit Clearinghouse.
 Recipients are also required to submit it via AMIS, following the instructions in the AMIS guides for CMF compliance reporting available on the CDFI Fund website.
 Find these guides and other CMF compliance resources here.

-8.2 When must interest income be remitted to the Federal government and how is this done?
+8.2 Hereated When must interest income be remitted to the Federal government and how is this done?

-If, at the end of any fiscal year, the Recipient determines that it has earned more than \$500 dollars in interest income from deposits prior to their allocation to an Eligible Use (formerly Eligible Activity) under 3.2(a) of the Assistance Agreement (Advances), any amount exceeding \$500 must be remitted to the Federal government.
-See the Uniform Administrative Requirements 2 C.F.R. § 200.305 for additional information.
+FY 2024 and subsequent Awards: If, at the end of any fiscal year, the Recipient determines that it has earned more than \$500 dollars in interest income from deposits in an interest-bearing account prior to their allocation to an Eligible Use under 3.2(a) of the Assistance Agreement (Advances), any amount exceeding \$500 must be remitted to the Federal government.